 05: Write Single Coil (Write FF00H to set the coil or 0000H to reset the coil.)

-In our example, we will be reading the PV and SV values from the controller and write the SV when required.
+In our example, we will read the PV and SV values from the controller and write the SV when required.

 Solo Process Temperature Controller Configuration